prosyslab/bayesmith-artifact/README.md

 │   ├── sparrow                       <- The Sparrow static analyzer
 │   │
 │   ├── bin
-│   │   ├── run.py                    <- Script for running Sparrow and Bingo
+│   │   └── run.py                    <- Script for running Sparrow and Bingo
-│   │   └── plot.sh                   <- Script for producing plots (Figure 6)
 │   │
 │   ├── bingo                         <- Modules for learning and alarm ranking algorithms │   │
-│   └── benchmarks                    <- Benchmark programs used in our experiments │       └── <PROGRAM>/<VERSION>       <- Script for running Sparrow and Bingo
+│   └── benchmarks                              <- Benchmark programs used in our experiments │       └── <PROGRAM>/<VERSION>
-│           ├── sparrow/<PROGRAM>.c   <- Preprocess version of the program
+│           ├── sparrow/<PROGRAM>-<VERSION>.c   <- Preprocessed version of the program
 │           └── label.json                      <- Bug label of the program
 │
 ├── dynaboost                         <- Implementation for Dynaboost adapted from FSE 2021 ├── drake                             <- Implementation for Drake adapted from PLDI 2019